The base formula

 At the same nominal annual rate, more frequent compounding usually produces a slightly higher ending balance.

-Yes, but the formula gets longer and is much harder to check than using a calculator.
+Yes, but the math becomes longer and much harder to verify than using a calculator.

 Open compound interest calculator arrow_forwardKeep exploring